 No—horse fitness is a matter of safety for both the horse and rider—an element of horsemanship that shouldn’t be ignored by kids and parents alike, according to cow horse trainer Casey Branquinho.

 Why Horse Fitness Matters

 “If your horse is out of condition, and he injures himself because of it during a run, he can stumble and fall on his rider,” Branquinho says.
 “Falling and tripping is a huge cause of injury—even more so when you add speed like in barrel racing, reining, or the cow horse—and it’s something that can be partially prevented by proper conditioning.”

 “There have been people who’ve lost their lives going down the fence,” Branquinho added.
 “If you’re making the fence turn, and your horse is out of shape, you’ll be lucky if the horse only falls.
 You could shred a tendon and roll over top the cow.
 If the horse isn’t in shape, he’s not doing his job to the best of its ability.
 And neither are you.”

 While accidents can happen no matter how prepared you are, many soft tissue injuries are caused by muscle fatigue, Branquinho says, and are avoidable.

 “We want to rope that last steer or school our horse down the fence one last time, and the horses are fatigued and their muscles give out.
 The horse doesn’t know how to go 50-percent.
 He won’t run or turn half as hard.
-He’ll get his butt whooped for not trying, and he knows that.
 You take any of those great horses, and they’ll give 110-percent every time.
 If he’s not in shape that’s a recipe for disaster.”